Fikewa-Akindolire/NEROVA/README.md

 ## The Problem

-One of the most persistent challenges in clinical care is accurately assessing pain in patients who cannot speak for themselves — individuals on ventilators, patients with late-stage dementia, infants in neonatal units, and those recovering from strokes or traumatic brain injuries.
+One of the most persistent challenges in clinical care is accurately assessing pain in patients who cannot speak for themselves, individuals on ventilators, patients with late-stage dementia, infants in neonatal units, and those recovering from strokes or traumatic brain injuries.

 The standard pain scale ("rate your pain from 1 to 10") is completely inaccessible to these patients.
-Existing alternatives like the Critical Care Pain Observation Tool (CPOT) rely on nurses manually observing facial expressions and body movements — subjective, inconsistent, and unable to run continuously.
+Existing alternatives like the Critical Care Pain Observation Tool (CPOT) rely on nurses manually observing facial expressions and body movements, subjective, inconsistent, and unable to run continuously.

 **Patients can experience significant pain between check-ins with no way to signal it.**